mrshiposha/baedeker-moonbeam-example/README.md

 3. Run `direnv allow`.
 4. Run `cd .baedeker`.
 5. Run `cp rewrites.example.jsonnet rewrites.jsonnet`
 6. The Relay and Asset Hub binaries will extracted from the docker images.
-But the Moonbeam binary is to be provided by you since you will modify Moonbeam's code.
+But the Moonbeam binary is to be provided by you since it is assumed you'll modify Moonbeam's code.
 It is convenient to use your local binary.
 So, fix the `rewrites.jsonnet` by providing the correct path to Moonbeam's binary.
 7. Try to run the networks (remember, we are still in the `.baedeker` directory):
 ```
 ./up.sh chains.jsonnet